epsorokin/CHIPseq_tk/README.md

 An all-purpose toolkit for downstream analyses of peaks derived from a ChIP-Seq study.
 This could be either a public resource such as `ENCODE` or `modENCODE` or your own dataset, with peaks called from `MACS2`, `HOMER` or another peak-caller.

+* Differential peak calling
+    ( e.g. between an epitope-tagged or GFP-fusion protein of interest and the relevant control)
 * Annotation of ChIP peaks
 * Motif analysis